mmeerrkkaa/openrouter-kit/README.md

       responseFormat: {
         type: 'json_schema', // <-- Request JSON according to schema
         json_schema: {
-          name: 'answer', // Name to identify the schema (may be used by the model)
+          name: 'answer', // Name to identify the schema (can be used by the model)
-          schema: answerSchema, // Pass the schema itself
+          schema: answerSchema, // Pass the schema object itself
           strict: true // <-- Ask the model to strictly follow the schema (if supported) }
       },
-      // tools: [] // Ensure tools are not passed if the model doesn't support them with responseFormat });
+    });

     console.log('--- Result ---');